davma-io-templates/jupyter-templates/napptive/jupyterUltimate/component310/README.md

 [![Update application to Napptive Playground](https://github.com/davma-io-templates/jupyter-templates/actions/workflows/jupiterA-napptive-push.yml/badge.svg)](https://github.com/davma-io-templates/jupyter-templates/actions/workflows/jupiterA-napptive-push.yml)
 [![Docker Pulls](https://img.shields.io/docker/pulls/davma/jupyter-ultimate?logo=docker&logoColor=white)](https://hub.docker.com/r/davma/jupyter-ultimate)

-# This app will deploy a Jupyter instance with python 3.10
+## This app will deploy a Jupyter instance with python 3.10

-Pre-installed components
+## 1. Pre-installed components

+This image is a modification of the official [Jupyter Notebook Deep Learning Stack](https://hub.docker.com/r/jupyter/tensorflow-notebook) image.

+The following components have been added:

+CLI Components
+- Azure CLI
+- AWS CLI
+- Napptive CLI

+Infrastructure Components
-- __ANSIBLE__
+- kubectl
-- tensor flow
+- Terraform
-- pyodbc 4.0.30
+- Ansible

-Info Latest Image Update
+Python Components

-- Add HashiCorp Vault API client for Python
+- Vault API client
+- Pyodbc

 __Important__ - This application is for development only, it is strongly recommended not to use it in production environments.
 It is not deployed with data persistence.
 For more info or help [contact](mailto:contact@davma.io)